 equipped to correct the problem.

-c) More people thinking toward a solution
+c) You will have more people thinking toward a solution

-b) "No surprises" for your Stakeholders
+b) To ensure there are "No surprises" for your Stakeholders

 9. Search for alternate solutions.
 Usually there is more than one way to address a problem.
 Your Stakeholders can help you to Brainstorm possible solutions.
 Look at the Cost / Benefit of each alternate.